suddi/zerohm/README.md

 ![Tutorial](images/tutorial.jpg)

-The `Practice Mode` includes two options: (1) to guess the color codes given the resistance value or (2) to guess the resistance value given the color codes.
+The `Practice Mode` includes two options:

+1. To guess the color codes given the resistance value
+2. To guess the resistance value given the color codes.

 ![Practice Mode Cover](images/practice_cover.jpg)